dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical_wbl/conflict_preamble.md

 type: noResponse
 ---

-# Please reflect on your discussion with the group as a whole.
+# We have just a few more questions.
 How much do you agree with the following statements:

 ---